drupke/ifsfit/README.txt

 The latter produces plots of the lines fit, a table of emission line parameters and a table of fit results, and an IDL save file containing a "data cube" of emission line parameters.
+If desired, it will also normalize the continuum around NaI D 5890, 5896 and estimate various parameters of this feature.

-The initialization file defines an IDL function that returns an initialization structure.
+The initialization file defines an IDL function that returns an initialization structure, INITDAT.
 The tags of this structure, and a description of each one, are found in INITTAGS.txt.
 Several tags are required, but most are optional.

+The output of IFSFA can be further processed into parameter maps using IFSF_MAKEMAPS.
+This routine produces various emission-line, continuum, and absorption-line maps.
+IFSF_MAKEMAPS looks for an initialization structure, INITMAPS, which is also defined in the initialization file.
+The possible tags for INITMAPS are described in INITTAGS.txt.

+Finally, the region around the NaI D feature can be fit using IFSF_FITNAD.
+This routine fits emission and absorption-line models to HeI 5876 and NaI D 5890, 5896 and produces plots of the fits and a "data cube" with fit parameters.
+The routine also estimates errors using Monte Carlo methods.
+The error estimation can be sped up using multi-core parallel processing.
+IFSF_FITNAD looks for an initialization structure, INITNAD, which is also defined in the initialization file.
+The possible tags for INITNAD are described in INITTAGS.txt.

-In practice, there are a considerable number of knobs that can be turned to optimize/customize the fit and customize the output.
+There are a considerable number of knobs that can be turned to optimize/customize the fits and customize the outputs.
 An example initialization file is included (init/IFSF_F05189.pro).

 The other user-modifiable initialization procedure that is required is one that sets the initial emission-line parameter structure for input